snowplow-archive/snowplow.github.com/_posts/2017-01-16-data-collection-the-essential-but-unloved-foundation-of-the-data-value-chain.md

 You are in a position to answer a much broader range of questions.

 Capturing rich data takes a concerted effort.
-It means systematically identifying what data is available at the point where the data is captured.
-(For example in the application or website.)
-It also nearly always requires 'enriching' the data with other first and third party data sets as soon as possible after data capture.
+It means systematically identifying what data is available at the point where the data is captured (for example in the application or website).
+It also nearly always requires 'enriching' the data with other first and third party data sets with additional data points that are not available at the point of capture.

 <h4 id="systematically-modeled">2.3.3 Easy-to-use data is systematically modeled</h4>

 There is a tension between data that is reliable, because it is incredibly precisely defined, as described in [section 2.1.3 on metadata precision](#precision) and data that is easily usable.
 It is more accurate to say that four page pings were recorded against this cookie ID on this page in this time range.
 But it is easier to work with a single line of data that summarizes that the user arrived on the web page at this timestamp, spent this long engaging on the page, viewed the first 3/4 of the page and then clicked on a particular button to another page.

-This process, of taking very accurate, event-level data, and turning it into a data set that is easy to use, visualize, and socialize around a business, we call [event data modeling][introduction-to-event-data-modeling].
+This process, of taking very accurate, atomic data, and turning it into a data set that is easy to use, visualize, and socialize around a business, we call [event data modeling][introduction-to-event-data-modeling].
 [More detailed guides to event data modeling][introduction-to-event-data-modeling] are available elsewhere.
 For the purposes of this post, it is enough to say:

 * Data needs to be modeled before it can be easily used.
-* The process of modeling the data involves applying business logic (contextual knowledge) and assumptions to the underlying, atomic or 'unmodeled' data set .
+* The process of modeling the data involves applying business logic (contextual knowledge) and assumptions to the underlying, atomic or 'unmodeled' data set.
 * The process typically involves:
   * Identifying *who* is invovled in different events, and using that information to build single customer views of user journeys across multiple channels ([identity stitching][identity-stitching].)
   * Dividing each user's journey into a discrete set of smaller journeys (each of which might be divided into individual steps), each of which represents specific activities which the user engages in order to achieve specific goals.
 * The business logic used to model data is likely to change over time, as:
   * The business changes.
   * The range of questions and uses the data is put to, changes.
 * As a result, it is important that data can be re-modeled over time, as that business logic changes.
-This also means that the data modeling process is well understood and fully auditable.
+This also means that the data modeling process is well understood, fully auditable and fully re-runnable.

 Event data modeling is a vital process in generating an easy-to-use data set.
 We  find that different companies, with different propositions, strategies and user relationships, have wildly different data modeling processes, to reflect the different contexts in which they operate.
-Given this, it is very surprising that more companies do not invest lots of time and effort in modeling their data.
+Given this, it is very surprising that more companies do not invest lots of time and effort in modeling their data and by and large put up with standard approaches to modeling baked into packaged solutions like Google and Adobe analytics, built around outdated concepts like sessions rather than entities that really matter like users.

 As should be clear from this discussion of data modeling and the earlier discussion of data enrichment above, data collection *cannot* just be about logging raw data.
-Systematically collecting good data means validating that data (to ensure it is reliable), enriching that data and modeling it systematically.
+Systematically collecting good data means validating that data (to ensure it is reliable), enriching that data and modeling it.
 Doing data collection right can only be achieved with sophisticated, multi-step, auditable data pipelines.

-### 2.4 Data is a first class citizen: not a bi-product of another process
+### 2.4 Data should be a first class citizen: not generated as a bi-product of another process

 As should be clear from the above discussion, collecting good data is hard work.